Spontaneous irreversibility and objective thermalization in stochastic modifications of quantum theory: Objective quantum thermalization

 The expectation values of both observables display anomalous relaxation behavior and significant deviations from the oscillatory motifs expected generically in observable expectation values of closed systems in standard quantum theory.
-When the effective coupling $\tilde{\alpha}:=\alpha\, \mathcal{N}/\hbar$ is zero (dark blue), standard quantum dynamics is recovered whereas when $\tilde{\alpha}>0$ (shown in dark red, orange and light blue in decreasing strength of $\tilde{\alpha}$), all observables thermalize according to the OQT dynamics.
+When the effective coupling $\tilde{\alpha}=\alpha\, \mathcal{N}/\hbar$ is zero (dark black), standard quantum dynamics is recovered whereas when $\tilde{\alpha}>0$ (shown in dark red, orange and light black in decreasing strength of $\tilde{\alpha}$), all observables thermalize according to the OQT dynamics.
 In other words, for systems in the thermodynamic limit when the modifications become significant, the spontaneous emergence of irreversibility ensures non-standard evolution, exposing the possibility of experimental falsification.
-As seen in Fig.~\ref{fig1}, such deviations from quantum theory may be discerned in experimental protocols such as in quantum quenches~\cite{Mori_2018_ETH_rev,Gogolin_2016_ETH}, wherein observables would thermalize even though they are not expected to, such as non-ETH observables unrelated to conserved quantities, with thermalization times scaling inversely with the system size.
+As shown in Fig.~\ref{fig1}, such deviations may be discernible in future experiments, particularly in the context of rapidly advancing many-body quantum simulators~\cite{A_New_Trotzky2012ProbingRelaxation,C_New_Liu2026Prethermalization,D_new_Orioli2018RelaxationIsolatedDipolar, Bernien_2017_51simul}, employing protocols such as quantum quenches~\cite{Mori_2018_ETH_rev,ETH_typ_MBL_GGE}.
+In these settings, observables may thermalize even when they are not expected to do so, including non-ETH observables, unrelated to conserved quantities, with thermalization times that scale inversely with system size.
 Further physical input may be used towards building more finer dedicated protocols discerning such deviations in mesoscopic systems; these are left for future investigations.

 Finally, notice that during objective thermalization, detailed information of the initial state is necessarily lost, so as to achieve equilibrium; whereas in any physically viable objective collapse model, the information of the initial state must necessarily remain preserved (via a Martingale condition) such that Born's rules hold at all times and super-luminal signalling is forbidden~\cite{aritroFTL,aritroPhD,Gisin:1989sx}.
 More precisely, in contrast to objective collapse theories, although the form of Eq.~\eqref{Eq:thermFinal} presents a stochastic Schr\"odinger equation, the crucial fact is that the analogous collapse or thermalization operators are not Hermitian and further the probability weights in the analogous (collapse or thermalization) bases are not Martingale processes~\cite{aritroPhD,aritro2,aritro3,Bassi_03_PhyRep}, which seemingly opens up the possibility of superluminal signalling due to the lack of Born's rules~\cite{aritroFTL,Gisin:1989sx,Bassi2015}.
 However, as will be demonstrated shortly, superluminal signalling is not allowed in the OQT model, ultimately due to the FDR and (local) linear master equations.